 Intercostal retractions are due to reduced air pressure inside your chest.
 This can happen if the upper airway (trachea) or small airways of the lungs (bronchioles) become partially blocked.
 As a result, the intercostal muscles are sucked inward, between the ribs, when you breathe.
-This is a sign of airway obstruction.
-Any diseases or condition that causes a blockage in the airway will cause intercostal retractions.
+This is a sign of a blocked airway.
+Any health problem that causes a blockage in the airway will cause intercostal retractions.

-Seek medical attention right away if intercostal retractions occur.
-This can be a sign of airway blockage obstruction, which can quickly become life threatening.
+Seek medical help right away if intercostal retractions occur.
+This can be a sign of a blocked airway, which can quickly become life threatening.

-In emergency situations, the health care team will first take steps to help you breathe.
+In an emergency, the health care team will first take steps to help you breathe.
 You may receive oxygen, medicines to reduce swelling, and other treatments.

-When you can breathe better, the doctor or nurse will examine you and ask questions about your medical history and symptoms, such as:
+When you can breathe better, the health care provider will examine you and ask about your medical history and symptoms, such as: